hhvu0102/StatisticalGenetics/GWAS/README.md

 ## 3. Practice analyzing GWAS data.
-In this section, I will be attempting to replicate the study McGinnis, R., Steinthorsdottir, V., Williams, N. et al. (2017). [https://doi.org/10.1038/ng.3895](https://doi.org/10.1038/ng.3895).
-I chose this paper because I'm extremely biased towards any studies on the placenta/pregnancy health.
-And it also seemed like a fun paper :)
+In this section, I will be attempting to replicate the GWAS

+1. Data summary:

+2. Data analysis: